 - Have you had a recent genital infection?

 - Does the swelling go down after you rest in bed?

 - Is there any pain in the area around the scrotum?

-The physical exam will most likely include a detailed exam of the scrotum, testicles, and penis.
+The physical exam will include a detailed exam of the scrotum, testicles, and penis.
 The combination of a physical exam and history will determine whether you need any tests.

 Your provider may prescribe antibiotics and pain medicines, or recommend surgery.
 A scrotal ultrasound may be done to find where the swelling is occurring.

 Scrotal ultrasound is an imaging test that looks at the scrotum.
-It is the flesh-covered sac that hangs between the legs at the base of the penis an...Read Article Now Book Mark Article
+The scrotum is the flesh-covered sac that hangs between the legs at the base of the...Read Article Now Book Mark Article

-Kryger JV.
+Kryger JV, Jarosz SL.
 Acute and chronic scrotal swelling.
-In: Kliegman RM, Lye SP, Bordini BJ, Toth H, Basel D, eds.
+In: Kliegman RM, Toth H, Bordini BJ, Basel D, eds.
 Nelson Pediatric Symptom-Based Diagnosis.
-Philadelphia, PA: Elsevier; 2018:chap 21.
+2nd ed.
+Philadelphia, PA: Elsevier; 2023:chap 24.